Aleksio-DuDo/RandomNicknameExtension/readme.md

 <p text align = "center"> I'm updating it every weekend so be sure to visit my GitHub regularly! </p>

 <h1 text align = "center">How to install it?</h1>
-<p> It's simple!
+<p align="center"> It's simple!
 Just download entire folder from my github and add it to your extensions!
 Enjoy!